gradle/gradle/design-docs/features/composite-build/dependency-substitution/dependencies-report.md

 - Composite containing participants with same root directory name

 - Test selection reason for substitution (should be a new 'reason' that mentions composite build)
+- Test cancellation of the builds that create the composite context

 ### Documentation